KrauseFx/krausefx.com/_posts/2017-12-12-introducing-overkill-dont-let-itunes-interrupt-your-workflow.md

 meta: {}
 ---

+**Update 2019-06-04** Looks like Apple has fixed this issue by deprecating iTunes

 Exactly one year after the initial launch of Overkill as a shell script, after being [#1 on ProductHunt](https://www.producthunt.com/posts/overkill), I'm extremely excited to announce that **Overkill is now a native Mac app**.

 Did iTunes ever launch without you opening it?
 Use Overkill to instantly kill the iTunes process once it opened itself, so your workflow isn't interrupted.